 Consumers are telling us loud and clear what they want—are you listening?
 Download a copy of our 2018 Mequoda Magazine Consumer Study for FREE, to find out how you can improve your digital magazine rapport with subscribers.

-Ten years ago, nobody believed people would pay for music online.
+Fifteen years ago, nobody believed people would pay for music online.
 Music ripping services were abundant, and dorm rooms everywhere were using all the bandwidth available to download music for free to burn to CDs.
-When iTunes came on the scene, the ease of use, and the organization of paid-for music got the general population off of piracy, and into paying for music.
+When iTunes came on the scene, the ease of use and the organization of paid-for music got the general population off of piracy, and into paying for music.
 Then Spotify revolutionized subscription-based access to music, and the general population became happy with paying for music they would never own.

 The time is certainly now to take advantage of this shift in mindset, but the message is clear: people are happy to pay money for premium content on a subscription basis, but they want it all.
 That’s why some of the most effective ways of selling subscriptions now includes curation and bundling.